ElliotBruhl/CequalsCompiler/ReadME.md

   -output code will be in x86 assembly
     -I use nasm to assemble (nasm -f win64 -g test.asm -o test.obj), gcc to link (gcc test.obj -o test.exe -g), and gdb to debug (gdb test.exe)

-  -language generally follows C syntax as defined below -all variables are signed 64 bit
+  -language generally follows C syntax except for:
-  -all pointer arithmetic is in 64 bit increments
+    -spaces matter in some math situations:
+      -a*b (* is deref) VS a* b or a * b (* is mult) -a&b (& is ref) VS a& b or a & b (& is bit and) -no data types; all variables are interpreted as signed 64 bit

 EXIT CODES (main.c):
   0 - sucess